rust-lang/blog.rust-lang.org/posts/2023-11-09-parallel-rustc.md

 In multi-threaded mode there are some known bugs, including deadlocks.
 If compilation hangs, you have probably hit one of them.

+The binaries produced by the compiler are expected to be the same no matter which front-end is being used.
+Any differences will be considered a bug.

 ### Feedback

 If you have any problems with the parallel front-end, please [check the issues